Company and tax law

 Monaco's accession to this network of international conventions has contributed to the evolution of the provisions of the Criminal Code and the Code of Criminal Procedure.

-Reforms to the Criminal Code
+Reforms to the Criminal Law

 In the past years, the face of criminal law and criminal procedure law changed substantially, in particularly to adapt to the new constraints imposed by the Council of Europe (MONEYVAL, GRECO, GREVIO):

 - With regard to anti-money laundering, Law No. 1.322 of 9 November 2006 and Law No. 1.462 of 28 June 2018 have substantially amended the applicable rules, enlarging the list of the money laundering predicate offenses, and introducing the case of presumptive money laundering in the Criminal Code.
 Most recently, Law No. 1.521 of 11 February 2022 added new underlying offences, a new aggravating circumstance for natural persons subject to Law No. 1.362 on the prevention of money laundering, new provisions on the criminal liability of legal persons, and an exception to the principle of double criminality.
+Bill 1080 aims to strengthen the deterrent effect of the criminal law and includes the financing of the proliferation of weapons of mass destruction as an act of terrorism.

 - In corruption matters, Law No. 1.394 of 9 October 2012 and Law No. 1.462 of 28 June 2018 have reshaped the existing offenses, in accordance with the Criminal Law Convention on Corruption of 27 January 1999.